Intermediate HTML and CSS badge

 5. Fill out some dummy content and placeholder images so you can position all of your grid items.

-Step 4: Gather Assets
+Step 4: Gather assets

 1. Once you have your grid layout complete you can either recreate the dashboard example above or style your own design.